syuvraj19/Snake-Game-App/README.md

-# 🐍 Snake Game App
+# 🐍 Snake Game

 Welcome to the **Snake Game** project!
 This classic game lets you control a snake to collect food, growing in length with each piece of food eaten.
 Try to achieve the highest score without colliding with the walls or yourself!
+The game features a visually appealing snake with gradients and rounded corners, providing an engaging gameplay experience.

 ## ✨ Features